dvdwllc/stomping-grounds/README.md

 Stomping Grounds (http://stomping-grounds.herokuapp.com) is a location recommendation engine for homebuyers and entrepreneurs.
-Stomping grounds is driven by a variety of geospatial datasets that are cleverly using a statistical trick known as <em>Gaussian kernel density estimation</em>.
+Stomping grounds is driven by a variety of geospatial datasets that are cleverly combined using a statistical trick known as <em>Gaussian kernel density estimation</em>.

 Currently contains data for Baltimore city only.